kinghendrix10/data-analysis/README.md

 ## Overview

 The Data Analysis App is a Streamlit-based application that allows users to upload CSV, Excel, or PDF files and perform data analysis through a chat interface.
-The app uses advanced AI models (Groq and LLaMA) to understand user intents and generate appropriate data analysis code.
+The app uses advanced AI models (Mixtral and LLaMA 2) via the Groq API to understand user intents and generate appropriate data analysis code.

 ## Features